Flackogram/Logins-Forms/README.md

 # Logins-Forms
-These is a login form  validator of a webpage named Flacko, built on mainly html, javascript, css and tailwind framework of css.
+These is a login form  validator of a webpage named, built on mainly html, javascript, css and tailwindcss.